IgorDeepakM/SpacePony/README.md

   ```
   make sure to use **embed** in order to expand the array in the struct.
 Using `var buf: CFixedSizedArray[U8, 512]` would be the same `char (*buf)[512]` and Pony would allocate the fixed sized array on the heap.

-  It is possible to emulate a C flexible array member (https://en.wikipedia.org/wiki/Flexible_array_member) in Pony.
-The Array class can be loaded using the CFixedSizedArray.
+  It is possible to emulate a C flexible array member (https://en.wikipedia.org/wiki/Flexible_array_member) that is allocated in C. The Array class can be loaded using the CFixedSizedArray.

   ```pony
   struct S